ajnabee22/Github-profile/README.md

 * 📚 Currently working on some projects and learning [Web3 Development](https://en.wikipedia.org/wiki/Web3).

-Besides coding,I like being fit;love going gym and play Cricket.
-I love spending time with my loved ones and friends.
+Besides coding,I like being fit though bit foody sometimes;love going gym and play Cricket.
+I love spending time with my loved ones and friends.Like to know about different cultures of the world and visit places at times.
 ---

 ## 🛰 Tech Stack